 How do I add extra protein-rich foods to my diet?

 A good way to do that is by replacing some of your carb and fat calories with protein calories.
 This will allow you to feel fuller and less hungry while being in the deficit.

 It’s been shown that a high-protein diet actually increases levels of hormones that make you feel full while reducing your levels of the hunger hormone, ghrelin.

 This makes it easier to eat less, because you simply won’t have as many cravings or desires for high-carb and high-fat foods that are not on your nutrition plan.

 Well, the current Recommended Daily Allowance (RDA) for protein is 0.8 g/kg (0.36 g/lb).

-So a guy who weights 180 pounds would need around 65g of protein per day.
-It’s important to note though that the RDA protein guidelines were originally created to represent the minimum amount that we need to avoid malnutrition and NOT DIE.
+So, a guy who weighs 180 pounds would need around 65g of protein per day.
+It’s important to note though that the RDA protein guidelines were originally created to represent the minimum amount that we need to avoid malnutrition.

 This happens because of the Thermic Effect of Food (TEF).

 TEF refers to how many calories you burn while digesting your food.
 Each macronutrient (Protein, Carbohydrate, Fat) is different: